Client vs Customer: What Is the Difference?

 At a deeper level, by using the word client there is a semantic benefit, in that it removes the immediate cash exchange from the picture.
 In that way, having taken the concept of money out of the picture, it makes the relationship more equal and gives an impression of some form of quasi-partnership.
 It is an illusion of course, but it is one that the professional services organizations are very jealous of.

-Just to give you an idea, here are some examples of businesses that have clients vs businesses with customers:
+Just to give you an idea, here are some examples of businesses that have clients versus customers:

 Let’s be honest.
 In the B2B sector, these semantic borders are blurred.
 No one will be throwing rotten tomatoes at you if you use both of the terms, but even then it can be not enough.

-Thankfully, there are other words in the language (also, sending my love to the Oxford dictionary for this one):
+Thankfully, there are other words in the English language (sending my love to the Oxford dictionary for this one):

 - Consumer is a person who actually uses a product.
 Customers can buy stuff, but not necessarily use them, while consumers are its end users.